 Tobacco Settlement Revenue - Tobacco settlement revenue is the result of a settlement between various counties and hospital districts in Texas and the tobacco industry for tobacco-related health care cost.
-Central Health recognized \$2,341,521 associated with the settlement in the year ended September 30, 2016.
-Settlement revenues for fiscal year 2016 are based on the investment earnings of the tobacco settlement fund as administered by the Comptroller's Office of the State of Texas.
+Central Health recognized \$3,510,614 associated with the settlement in the year ended September 30, 2017.
+Settlement revenues for fiscal year 2017 are based on the investment earnings and the propionate amount of eligible expenses to the entire pool of eligible expenses of the tobacco settlement fund as administered by the Comptroller's Office of the State of Texas.
 Central Health is unable to estimate the continuance or level of future distributions.

-During the year ended September 30, 2016, Central Health budgeted and recorded its tobacco settlement revenue net of amounts distributed to the Seton and to Travis County, which were \$858,356 and \$288,555, respectively.
-Such amounts represent their respective share of total local healthcare expenses claimed for the year ended September 30, 2016.
+During the year ended September 30, 2017, Central Health budgeted and recorded its tobacco settlement revenue net of amounts distributed to Seton and to Travis County, which were \$1,177,199 and \$378,459, respectively.
+Such amounts represent their respective share of total local healthcare expenses claimed for the year ended September 30, 2017.